Inherited Craziness

 Thomas Tooze (b.
 5 Jan 1805, bap.
 20 Jan 1805, in Halberton, Devon), son of Thomas Tooze and Jane Burton, married Mary James at St Olave's Church, Exeter on 8 Jul 1832.
 Undoubtedly, this is the same Thomas Tooze who appears in court in Exeter in 1832, being tried for Larceny.

 Both were listed as sojourner (temporarily residing) in this parish.
 Further records suggest that Mary was born in around 1806-1807, in Devon.
-The 1851 census transcribes her birthplace as 'Kintbar, Devon', which Google helpfully asks if I meant Kentisbeare.
+The 1851 census reports her birthplace as 'Kintbar, Devon', which Google helpfully asks if I meant Kentisbeare.
 Yes, I probably did. :)

 This Thomas and Mary had at least three children: